andrewdhicks/scores/docs/userguide.md

 ```bash
 jupyter notebook
 ```

 ## Scores

-Each score is documented in the API documentation [ api.md ](api.md).
+Each score is documented in the [API documentation](api.md).
 A simple listing of the currently implemented scores is:

  - Mean Absolute Error
  - Mean Squared Error
  - Continuous Ranked Probability Score

-The following scores are expected to be added shortly
+The following scores are expected to be added shortly:

  - Flip Flop Index
  - FIRM
  - Root Mean Square Error